SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: SAILOR Proposal

-SAILOR (Symbolic AnchorIng from perceptuaL for rOs2-based Robots) is the symbolic anchoring from perceptual integrated into the cognitive architecture.
-SAILOR's architecture, which is a bottom-up anchoring architecture, is presented in Figure~\ref{fig:sailor_architecture}.
-It is divided into three layers as described in \cite{daoutis2009grounding}.
+SAILOR (Symbolic AnchorIng from perceptuaL data for rOs2-based Robots) is the symbolic anchoring system integrated into the cognitive architecture.
+SAILOR's architecture, which is a bottom-up symbolic anchoring architecture, is presented in Figure~\ref{fig:sailor_architecture}.
+It is divided into three layers: perceptual, anchoring and symbolic layers as described in \cite{daoutis2009grounding}.

-\begin{itemize} \item \textbf{\textit{Symbolic Layer}}: this layer is composed of the knowledge base where the symbolic knowledge is stored.
-It is implemented using the knowledge base presented in \cite{kant}.
-As a result, the knowledge base can be ROS 2 node or MongoDB.
-The former means storing the knowledge in memory while the latter provides persistence to the anchoring system.